Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 High homeownership but low housing value

-Rural seniors achieve homeownership at impressive rates, with approximately 75% of senior-led households owning their homes.
-However, the financial reality behind these statistics reveals significant challenges.
+Rural seniors own their homes at high rates—approximately 75% of senior-led households own their homes.
+But the financial reality behind these statistics reveals significant challenges.

 Rural properties hold substantially less value than urban counterparts.
-In 2023, the average assessed rural home in British Columbia was worth approximately $627,012, just one-third the value of urban homes averaging nearly $2.09 million.
-This creates a housing paradox: rural seniors own assets that provide stability but offer limited equity for financing care transitions.
+In 2023, the average assessed rural home in British Columbia was worth about $627,012, roughly one-third the value of urban homes averaging nearly $2.09 million.
+This creates a paradox: rural seniors own homes that provide stability, but these properties offer limited equity to finance care transitions.

 Many rural seniors occupy older homes that require higher maintenance and utility costs.
-Fixed retirement incomes combined with rising expenses create what housing experts call core housing need – a measure of housing hardship affecting about 17.5% of rural senior homeowners.
+Fixed retirement incomes combined with rising expenses create what housing experts call core housing need—affecting about 17.5% of rural senior homeowners.

 Seniors living alone face particular financial pressures.
-Core housing need affects 42.8% of seniors living independently, with affordability representing the primary challenge for 39.7% of these households.
+Core housing need affects 42.8% of seniors living independently, with 39.7% citing affordability as the main challenge.

 Lack of assisted living and long-term care options